 Here are some of the frequently asked questions related to finding and using the best VPN for PCs.

 Do you need a VPN for your PC?

 If you are like most PC users, your computer is running Windows 10.
 This is a powerful operating system and combined with the latest antivirus / anti-malware software, it should be well-defended against attacks.
 So why would you need to shell out for a PC VPN too?

 A VPN for a PC provides a different kind of protection than antivirus and anti-malware software and even Windows 10’s built-in defenses.
 Those all protect your computer against outsiders trying to break in.
 A VPN protects the messages that pass back and forth between your PC and the rest of the world.
-When you do anything online, messages passes from your PC, to your ISP (Internet Service Provider), through various servers and other hardware, until they eventually reach their destination (the Restore Privacy website, for example).
+When you do anything online, messages pass from your PC to your ISP (Internet Service Provider), through various servers and other hardware, until they eventually reach their destination (the Restore Privacy website, for example).
 Messages returning to your computer do the same, only in reverse.

 Unfortunately, this message traffic is not guaranteed to be safe from snoops.
 At various points along its path, the messages passing to and fro could be intercepted and read by various strangers.
 While the HTTPS protocol that many websites use does protect your traffic to some extent, your ISP can see who you are communicating with.
 The website or other computer you are ultimately communicating with can see your IP address, which at a minimum tells them where you are physically located, and might even be enough to identify you individually.